Jerzy Vetulani: 1973–1989: In the orbit of world science. Opposition

 After submitting a habilitation dissertation, he left to the United States for almost two years.
 There, he worked from 1973 to 1975 as Research Associate Professor at the Vanderbilt University.
 He gained international recognition after the discovery in 1975, with Fridolin Sulser, of β-downregulation by chronic administration of antidepressants and the formulation of β-downregulation hypothesis as a mechanism of action of antidepressants.
 The work on this subject, published by Vetulani and Sulser in Nature, became citation classic, receiving 580 vocations by 2007.

 After his mother's death, he and his family decided to return to Poland.
 Vetulani received his habilitation degree in 1976 (upon work Neuroleptics, monoamine oxidase inhibitors and dopamine beta-hydroxylase inhibitors: their actions and synergies), an associate professor in 1983, and a professor in 1989.
 In 1976, he was appointed Head of the Department of Biochemistry at Institute of Pharmacology.

 In the 1970s he translated several short stories by Ursula le Guin for magazine Przekrój.
 In Przekrój he also published short articles on his stay in the United States.
 Back in the 1960s he was offered regular work in Przekrój by its long-time editor-in-chief Marian Eile, but refused due to lack of possibility to combine scientific career with a full-time job as a columnist in a weekly.

 Since 1978 he has regularly collaborated with the Consiglio Nazionale delle Ricerche (CNR, National Research Council) in Rome.
 On behalf of the Institute of Pharmacology of the Polish Academy of Sciences he was a coordinator of the joint research program of his home Institute with the Istituto di Biology Cellulare and Neurobiology (IBCN).
 When visiting Rome, he usually received an audience with John Paul II, who was a student of his father and friend of the family.
+Also in 1978 he was registered as Security Service unofficial collaborator.
+His codename was "Laborant" and his operational number was 19856.
+From the 1970s he was in a close relationship with Sylwia Tomecka-Suchoń.
+They befriended Małgorzata and Jacek Ostaszewscy.
+Since the mid-1970s he suffered from glaucoma.